anemos-io/metastore/docs/tutorial.md

 ### Shadow update

-Now, say you are in another team and want to enhance the contract with some metadata but are not allowed to tough the original contracts.
+Now, say you are in another team and want to enhance the contract with some metadata but are not allowed to touch the original contracts.
 No worries, we've configured a shadow registry.

 Let's add a field option and submit it to the shadow repository.